sukhik/fybr/src/pages/blog/post9/index.md

 5pm - I start catching up on a course I'm taking towards a freecodecamp certification.
 I make another milky coffee to get lit while.

-8pm - Codeacademy gave me a free Pro membership so I log on and start doing my Python 3 course and NLP.
-This was made available and awarded to me due to COVID-19.
-I eat some Godiva chocolates, I mess around on my phone which hasn't so much as chirped all day, and break for an hour of restorative yoga at 10pm.
+8pm - Codeacademy gave me a free Pro membership due to COVID-19 so I log on and start doing my program.
+I eat some Godiva chocolates, mess around on my phone which hasn't so much as chirped all day, and break for an hour of restorative yoga at 11pm.

-12am - I take to all the notebooks I own, defining goals for different lengths of times.
-I spend some time thinking, and then I start drawing in a sketchbook.
+12am - In a notebook, I set some goals and define them.
+I spend some time thinking, and then draw in a sketchbook.

-3:15am - I meditate til I fall asleep.
+2:00am - I meditate til I fall asleep.

 Daily Total: $0

 Day Five.

+6am - There are a blitz of notifications on my phone I check and have to address.
+I meditate and move through the morning slowly.
+I owe some work and correspondence.
+It's Monday, so I get to it.

+11:30am - Milk coffee time.
+Listening to music.
+Drawing.

+2:00pm - I try Headspace Move Mode, I really like that.
+After I have a cup of tea, I'm on the phone, doing computer work til the evening.
+I break in the middle for half an hour of restorative yoga and at the end for an hour more.
+Why didn't I do this all my life?

+10pm - Dinner

 Daily Total: $0